The One Ring (Serialized 1 of 1) - Illustration by Veli Nyström

 What Is the Value of the 1/1 Serialized The One Ring?

 While Black Lotuses aren’t unique (although they’re incredibly rare), they’re incredibly powerful cards with a lot of history behind them.
-But The One Ring has multiple versions that will be available for a tiny fraction of the cost of the 1/1 version, so it’s not like anyone will be paying that much to just play with it.
+But The One Ring has multiple versions that are available for a tiny fraction of the cost of the 001/001 version, so plenty of people can play the card.

 Is The One Ring a Good Magic Card?